List of El Chavo del Ocho characters: Doña Clotilde

 Doña Clotilde, sometimes referred to as "La bruja del 71", is a retired woman who chases after Don Ramón.
 Because she is old and somewhat eccentric, the kids think she is a witch, and refer to her as "The Witch from (Apartment) 71".
 Some of the adults also refer to her as that, often by mistake, due to the kids frequently calling her a "witch".
 She refers to herself as señorita (Miss) because she has never been married, which also she gets upset by when called señora (Mrs.), meaning that she is a married woman.
-In one episode of the series, Chavo stated that "She's not a witch because if she were, she would use her magic to turn (herself) into a young, beautiful woman."
+In one episode of the series, Chavo stated that "She's not a witch because if she were, she would use her magic to turn herself into a young, beautiful woman."
 She is a single woman, thirsty for love, and frequently seeks it with Don Ramón, who is a widower.
 Because she never wants people to know her real age, she is always saying the number of candles (40 candles) she had to use in her "last" birthday's cake (she never says to have more than 49) – even then, people never believe her, mostly because she also acts like a senior woman.
-She has always been in love with Don Ramón, her neighbor.
-But he is not interested in her, so Doña Clotilde tries and does everything she can to conquer him like bringing him food from the store, buying him medicine when he can't sleep, baking cakes for him, or lending him luggage.
+She has always been in love with Don Ramón, her neighbor, but he finds her highly unappealing, so Doña Clotilde tries and does everything she can to conquer him like bringing him food from the store, buying him medicine when he can't sleep, making cakes and other foods for him, or lending him luggage.
 In fact, all the times that Don Ramón is "interested" in her is when she faints in the middle of the yard and was going to bring him something from the store or just when being polite with her is his only choice.
-When Ramon Valdes left the show, her affections turned towards Jaimito, el cartero.
+When Ramón Valdés left the show, her affections turned towards Jaimito el cartero (the mailman).
 She is always dressed with a blue or pink hat (1950s style) with "leaves", blue gown, and black shoes.
-In the beginning of the series she had also a black sweater.
-Regarding to her income, the source is unknown.
-Some might suggest she receives a pension, or maybe gets her money out of an inheritance.
-Otherwise, it would be impossible for her to pay the rent to Señor Barriga, pay her expenses and buy all the things she gives to Don Ramón.
+At times she had also a black sweater.
+Regarding her income, the source is unknown.
+Some might suggest she receives a pension, or maybe gets her money out of an inheritance, otherwise it would be impossible for her to pay the rent to Señor Barriga, pay her own expenses and buy all the things she gives to Don Ramón.

-In the English dub version, she was renamed Miss Pinster (a pun on the word spinster) or nicknamed The Witch of 71 by the children and is voiced in the animated series by Mona Marshall, like El Chavo.
-In The original she is voiced by Leslie Carrara-Rudolph.
+In the English dub of the animated version, and the official English subtitles for the Netflix print of the original, she was renamed Miss Pinster (a pun on the word spinster) or nicknamed The Witch of 71 by the children and is voiced in the animated series by Mona Marshall.

 In Brazil her name is Dona Clotilde or Bruxa do 71.
-Some sources in Spanish misspell her name as Cleotilde.
+Some sources in Spanish misspell her name as Cleotilde (Don Ramón called her this way).